-- I. The Library spent approximately 16% of its tax revenues on Library Materials. - II.
-The Library Board of Trustees maintained the same property tax rates as the prior year, and the Library's income from property tax increased 2% from the previous fiscal year. - III.
-The Library continues to spend on improved equipment and improved services.
+- I. The Library spent approximately 14.6% of its tax revenues on Library Materials. - II.
+The Library Board of Trustees adopted the compensating rate, resulting in a real property tax rate increase over the prior year of 0.2 cents per \$100 of valuation.
+The Library's income from property tax increased 4.5% from the previous fiscal year. - III.
+The Library continues to spend on improved equipment, facilities, and services.